 If an individual experience a new, unexplained episode of shortness of breath, it is best to seek medical care right away.

 In case the individual seems to be in distress, call for emergency assistance immediately.

-An individual experiencing respiratory distress is initially managed at the same time or before a diagnosis is given.
-The doctor will check if the airway is open and if breathing is sufficient.
+Generally, an individual experiencing respiratory distress is initially managed at the same time or before a diagnosis is given.
+In addition, the doctor will check if the airway is open and if breathing is sufficient.
 The blood pressure is supported with medications until the status of breathing improves.